 Last June 28th, renowned sci-fi writer Harlan Ellison passed away at the age of 84.
-Ellison is considered one of the most prolific and influential sci-fi writers of the 20th century and today we’re going to take a look at the video game adaptation of one of his most famous short-stories: I Have No Mouth, And I Must Scream.
+Ellison is considered one of the most prolific and influential sci-fi writers of the 20th century and today we’re going to take a look at the video game adaptation of one of his most famous short stories: I Have No Mouth, And I Must Scream.

 I Have No Mouth, And I Must Scream is a graphic adventure developed by The Dreamers Guild and published by Cyberdreams and Acclaim.
 It was originally released in 1995 for DOS and Macintosh.
 In 2013, it was re-released by Night Dive Studios for Windows, Macintosh and Linux.
 And in 2016, it was again re-released for Android and iOS.

-The original short-story was published in 1967 and it quickly became one of Ellison’s most famous works, winning several awards, including the Hugo Award.
-And Cyberdreams, well known for their adult-themed sci-fi, fantasy and horror games, decided to adapt Ellison’s short-story into a graphic adventure game.
+The original short story was published in 1967 and it quickly became one of Ellison’s most famous works, winning several awards, including the Hugo Award.
+And Cyberdreams, well known for their adult-themed sci-fi, fantasy and horror games, decided to adapt Ellison’s short story into a graphic adventure game.
 But unlike other video game adaptations, Ellison was actively involved from the start, from co-writing the game’s script to voice AM, the game’s main antagonist.

 But before we take a look at the game, let’s first look at the covers, shall we?

-The original cover features a central image of Ellison himself with his mouth covered by what it looks like computer circuitry, hinting at the game’s plot.
+The original cover features a central image of Ellison himself with his mouth covered by what looks like computer circuitry, hinting at the game’s plot.
 In some editions of the game, the central image was in fact a 3D mouse pad that was shipped along with the game.
 It’s a very eerie look that conveys oppression by technology, which is one of the game’s main themes.

 But the re-released version brings a slightly different cover:

 Now, this version expands upon the computer circuitry imagery, which I personally adore!
-While the red and black background in the original cover might look more menacing, the blue highlights in this one makes it look more logical and cold, which still works within the game’s context.
+While the red and black background in the original cover might look more menacing, the blue highlights in this one make it look more logical and cold, which still works within the game’s context.

 But enough about imagery and let’s boot this sucker, shall we?

-The game’s intro doesn’t show a lot of backstory, so reading the manual before playing the game is highly recommended.
-The backstory is basically this: an omnipotent computer called AM, after a nuclear apocalypse (which AM might have provoked), saves the last 5 humans from said apocalypse, but when reaching the height of his omnipotence, AM found a great hate for Humanity and for more than 100 years, dedicates itself in torturing the last humans, preventing their deaths by torture or even old age by granting them immortality.
+The game’s intro doesn’t show a lot of background story, so reading the manual before playing the game is highly recommended.
+The backstory is basically this: an omnipotent computer called AM, after a nuclear apocalypse (which AM might have provoked), saves the last 5 humans from the said apocalypse, but when reaching the height of his omnipotence, AM found great hate for Humanity and for more than 100 years, dedicates itself in torturing the last humans, preventing their deaths by torture or even old age by granting them immortality.

 AM then decides to put the humans through tests and scenarios, both for its own entertainment as well to prove to itself all the failings in human nature.
 And it’s here that the game starts, in which you have to choose between our 5 protagonists: Gorrister, a former trucker with guilt-ridden suicidal tendencies; Benny, a former soldier who was the most tortured by AM to the point of being modified into an ape-like creature; Ellen, a former computer engineer with an inexplicable phobia for the colour yellow; Nimdok, an extremely old German scientist and Ted, a paranoid and vain con artist.